-The original Mendocino High School was dedicated in 1894 overlooking the village of Mendocino and the Pacific Ocean.
-This year, we are in the second phase of a modernization project that has seen the rebuilding of the main campus and is currently focused on the modernization of our Career Technical Education program facilities.
-The project will create an updated and improved learning environment that takes advantage of the natural surroundings and promotes student and staff interaction and collaboration.
-The Mendocino High School and Mendocino Community High School together serve about 155 students from Mendocino Unified School District and neighboring districts.
+Overlooking the village of Mendocino and the Pacific Ocean, the original Mendocino High School was dedicated in 1894.
+We are currently nearing the end of a three-year remodel and facility upgrade project.
+The updated and improved learning environment takes advantage of the natural surroundings and promotes student and staff interaction and collaboration.
+The Mendocino High School and Mendocino Community High School together serve about 165 students from Mendocino Unified School District and neighboring districts.
 Mendocino High School offers a traditional college preparatory program, while Mendocino Community High School is a smaller "school within a school" that offers students a close-knit, family-like learning community.

-For a small school, Mendocino High School offers a rich diversity of classes, including a fully developed Career Technical Education program with six pathways of study and a week in the spring when students break from their regularly scheduled classes to participate in unique educational experiences and adventures on and off campus.
-We also have a fully developed dual enrollment program with Mendocino College and were recently recognized as a California Exemplary Dual Enrollment School.
+For a small school, Mendocino High School offers a rich diversity of classes, including a fully developed Career Technical Education program with six pathways of study.
+Alternative Education Week takes place during one week in the spring where students break from their regularly scheduled classes to participate in unique educational experiences and adventures on and off campus.
+We also support a robust dual enrollment program with Mendocino College and were recently recognized as a California Exemplary Dual Enrollment School.

-Many of the programs we have developed over the years, from a standards-based grading philosophy to a multi-tiered system of supports for academic, behavioral and social-emotional needs, have served our students well during these challenging times.
-Having recently received a six-year accreditation through WASC, we continue to build on and improve our systems as well as supporting the many varied needs of our students.
+Many of the programs we have developed over the years, from a standards-based grading philosophy to a multi-tiered system of supports for academic, behavioral and social-emotional needs, have served our students well resulting in excellent graduation rates, college placement, and some of the top standardized test scores in the county.
+We continue to build on and improve our systems as well as supporting the many varied needs of our students.
 Together, we strive for Excellence, Perseverance, Investment and Citizenship.
 Be EPIC!